kreative-kat/ko_ug_draft_conversion/user guide.md

 NOTE: When running an unmodified Linux executable as a unikernel, Kontain will automatically load the required support into the Kontain VM.
 This code converts syscalls from the app to hypercalls Kontain VM can handle.

-### Building an Alpine Executable with Kontain GCC  {#building-an-alpine-executable-with-kontain-gcc}
+### Building an Alpine Executable with Kontain GCC

 You can also use `kontain-gcc` (`kontain-g++`) when building an Alpine executable from your application.